Customer Relationship Management: Customer retention as a competitive advantage

 Still undecided?
 Here are examples of two Swiss companies that show how you and your SME can also use Customer Relationship Management to your advantage.

-In a particularly competitive market, Ali Özkul opened his HiFi Shop in the industrial zone of Pfäffikon in 1997.
-At that time, no one could have predicted how the market for home electronics and appliances would be revolutionized.
+In a particularly competitive market, Ali Özkul opened his HiFi SHOP in the industrial zone of Pfäffikon in 1997.
+At that time, there was no sign of the upheaval that the home electronics market was soon to face.
 At first, the big players like Media Markt emerged on the scene and drove down prices.
 Later it became just a part of normal life to buy a TV set or kitchen mixer online.

-But the HiFi Shop is still there.
+But the HiFi SHOP is still there.
 “We focus on quality, advice and our expertise,” explains owner Ali Özkul.
 “We just offer those appliances that we can stand behind, rather than the entire range.”
 Only stocking three versions of the same appliance at different price points and quality levels is enough for customers and means they don't get overwhelmed like when shopping at the major retailers.
-“The most important thing is to advise customers honestly and to understand their wishes,” he explains.
+“The most important thing is to give customers honest advice and to listen to their wishes,” he adds.
 “This way I can make them a good offer on what they really want.”

-The HiFi Shop owned by Ali Özkul in Pfäffikon, canton of Zurich, offers the entire range of home appliances, from TV sets to toasters. Özkul has three employees.
-Ali Özkul focuses on advising customers in his shop, but he is currently setting up an online shop (in German).
+The HiFi SHOP owned by Ali Özkul in Pfäffikon, canton of Zurich, offers the entire range of home appliances, from TV sets to toasters. Özkul has three employees.
+He focuses on advising customers in the store, but is also currently setting up an online shop.

 YellowKorner: Talk to your customers in person